-The City of Hillsboro responds to daily emergencies through its Fire, Police, Public Works and Water Departments.
+The City of Hillsboro responds to daily emergencies through its Fire & Rescue, Police, Public Works and Water Departments.
 Other City departments, including the Hillsboro Building Department, are also prepared to respond in a major disaster.

 When an incident grows beyond the capability of our daily staffing levels, we call upon neighboring jurisdictions for assistance.
 The added capacity assists in handling the problem.
 During a disaster which impacts more than our city, neighboring agencies may not be able to assist due to needs in their own jurisdictions.
 When this happens, we may need to: